Israel intercepts Gaza ‘Madleen’ aid flotilla and detains activists onboard

 En route, the vessel reportedly stopped off the Libyan coast to “rescue four migrants,” according to the Associated Press.

-The seizure comes as the Gaza Health Ministry announced that 12 Palestinians were killed by the Israeli military near an aid distribution center in al-Mawasi on Sunday, bringing the latest death toll to at least 127 Palestinians killed in the past week while attempting to access supplies from Gaza Humanitarian Fund (GHF) centers.
+The seizure comes as the Gaza Health Ministry announced that 12 Palestinians were killed by the Israeli military near an aid distribution center in al-Mawasi on Monday, bringing the latest death toll to at least 127 Palestinians killed this past week while attempting to access supplies from Gaza Humanitarian Fund (GHF) centers.

 The Israeli military intercepted and seized the "Madleen," an aid flotilla carrying 12 international activists, including Swedish climate activist Greta Thunberg and French-Palestinian MEP Rima Hassan early Monday morning in international waters roughly 200 kilometers from the Gaza Strip.

-Footage recorded by activists aboard the civilian vessel shows Israeli forces boarding the ship and ordering passengers to raise their hands.
+Footage recorded by the crew aboard the civilian vessel show Israeli forces boarding the ship and ordering passengers to raise their hands.
 The Freedom Flotilla Coalition, which sponsored the mission, condemned the seizure, calling it a violation of international law.

 “The ship was unlawfully boarded, its unarmed civilian crew abducted, and its life-saving cargo — including baby formula, food and medical supplies — confiscated,” the coalition said in a statement.